The Gibala Classic 1:1 HIIT

-Intro: This is a quick summary of The Science of High Intensity Interval Training from the Dr. Gabrielle Lyon channel.
-It’s a great watch — we’re breaking it down so you can try the workout today.
-Be sure to check out the full video for all the details.
+Intro: Here’s a brief summary of The Science of High Intensity Interval Training from the Dr. Gabrielle Lyon channel.
+The full video is worth a watch.
+The essential takeaways are below so you can run a workout today.

-- HIIT definition: alternating short bursts of vigorous effort (≥80 % max HR, RPE ≈ 7/10) with either complete rest or low‑intensity recovery.
+- HIIT definition: alternating short bursts of vigorous effort (80% max HR or higher, RPE around 7/10) with complete rest or low-intensity recovery.

-- Minimum effective dose: ~10 min of vigorous effort (e.g., three 20‑second all‑out sprints with 2‑min recovery) can raise heart‑rate into the vigorous zone for ~10 minutes and improve VO₂ max.
+- Minimum effective dose: about 10 minutes of hard work.
+For example, three 20-second all-out sprints with 2-minute recovery push heart rate into the vigorous zone for around 10 minutes and improve VO2 max.

 Warm‑up: 3‑minute easy jog or bike